This feature is only available on Chainloop’s platform paid plans.

 • Project Viewer: Provides read-only access to the project, workflows, and attestations.

-You can list and manage members through project settings: info Then you can use the membership form to add members and assign them project roles: info
+You can list and manage members through products or project settings: info Then you can use the membership form to add members and assign them project roles: info Propagated roles will be shown grayed out, indicating that they are inherited from the product level. inherited

 Groups